The following Employment practice note provides comprehensive and up to date legal information covering:

 consult (see Practice Note: Collective redundancy—statutory information and consultation obligations—Collective consultation obligation)

-notify the Secretary of State in the Department for Business, Energy and Industrial Strategy (BEIS) (see Practice Note: Collective redundancy—statutory information and consultation obligations—Obligation to notify BEIS)
+notify the Secretary of State in the Department for Business, Energy and Industrial Strategy (BEIS) in advance (see Practice Note: Collective redundancy—statutory information and consultation obligations—Obligation to notify BEIS (Form HR1))

 The consequences of a failure to comply with the statutory information and consultation obligations will depend on the nature of the failure, and may include criminal liability (see Practice Note: Collective redundancy—statutory information and consultation obligations—Failure to comply).